How to Design the Most Inspiring Coworking SpaceResource

 Here are a few to consider:

 Cafes, especially small, independent ones, are designed in a way that encourages guests to sit and socialise for an extended period of time.
 A combination of comfortable seating, chilled music (and the smell of coffee), creates a very casual, relaxing environment.

-Having a space like this in a coworking space will help provide balance between work and relaxation.
-If your members combine the both, they could see their productivity increase.
+Having a space like this in a coworking space will help provide a balance between work and relaxation.
+If your members combine them both, they could see their productivity increase.

 Libraries often do a very good job of having very clear, separated areas, depending on how you want to use them.
 They have areas for silent reading, silent working, non-silent working, making phone calls etc.